Zigzag Oversize veneer

 Take the narrower of the 2 pieces and lightly spray water on both sides of the zigzag.
 That will expand it to match the wider one.

 What if one of my zigzags cracks along the length?

 Go ahead and use it as if there was no crack.
 The water-based glue will swell the wood and close the crack when it is laminated together.

 What is the different between the Face, Core and Cross Band sheets?

 Face sheets are sorted as the clearest layers for the top and bottom of your board.
 Core sheets are the internal layers, and will have imperfections such as small knots and holes, splits, sap lines and other color variations.
 Cross grain sheets (also referred to as xbands, or cross bands) have the grain running in the 90˚ direction to the other long grain layers.

 For more frequently asked questions, please see our FAQ page.

 Veneer expands and contracts with moisture.
-Our veneer is shipped with 7-9% humidity.
 Keep your veneer stored away from all heat sources and lay it flat.